 By Sarah Mueller, Contributing Writer

-In doing research for my book, Step-by-Step Decluttering, I heard from so many people who were overwhelmed, either with the clutter in their lives, or with multiple things.
+I’ve heard from so many people who are overwhelmed, either with the clutter in their lives, or with multiple things.
 Being overwhelmed can easily lead to anxiety and depression.

 I want to share with you a simple strategy I’ve used to cope with that overwhelming feeling.
 It won’t solve all your problems, but it can make all the difference in your life day to day.